Skip to main content

 New Dawns

-Ajabde entered Jaivanta Bai's puja Ghar to push through the crowd and reach the front.
-Standing beside Ranima she prayed.
+Ajabdeh entered Jaivanta Bai's puja ghar to push through the crowd and reach the front.
+Standing beside Ranima, she prayed.
 Eyes closed.
 Hands folded.
-Please protect Kunwarsa Kanha Ji.
-I won't ask for Bijolia's protection because I know, that once he is safe, so will Bijolia.
-She calmed her racing heart and her worries, to stand by Padmavati.
-With her impending wedding she was the most vulnerable now, Ajabde thought.
-Rana ji walked in for the aarti from Ranima as Kunwar Pratap and Kunwar Shakti followed.
+Please protect Kunwarsa, Kanha Ji.
+I won't ask for Bijolia's protection because I know that once he is safe, so will Bijolia.
+She calmed her racing heart and her worries to stand by Padmavati.
+With her impending wedding, she was the most vulnerable now, Ajabdeh thought.
+Rana ji walked in for the Aarti from Ranima as Kunwar Pratap and Kunwar Shakti followed.
 His eyes searched the crowd of hidden faces and found hers.
 How?
 She couldn't tell.
 But she felt good that he could find her.

-As Jaivanta Bai did the aarti, she turned to Ajabde to do the same.
-She stepped forward in front of a room full of people and only two hearts knew each other's thoughts as the thaal went around three times.
+As Jaivanta Bai did the aarti, she turned to Ajabdeh to do the same.
+She stepped forward in front of a room full of people, and only two hearts knew each other's thoughts as the thaal went around three times.
 She bent down to touch his feet as she closed her eyes to control the teardrops.
 He didn't protest this time.
-He just kept a slight touch of his palm, almost like a pat on her head, as she got up and moved away.
-No words were exchanged but Jaivanta Bai could read her son's face like an open book.
+He brushed his palm, almost like a pat on her head, as she got up and moved away.
+No words were exchanged, but Jaivanta Bai could read her son's face like an open book.
 She was pleased with what his face reflected.

 " Jai Mewar."
 He whispered back before he rode away.
-Ajabde was quick to wipe away her tears as soon as she heard footsteps in the corridor.
+Ajabdeh was quick to wipe away her tears as soon as she heard footsteps in the corridor.
 Jaivanta Bai walked up to her and patted her head, opening her arms for a hug.
-Ajabde felt like that was all the love and warmth she needed right now.
-Jaivanta Bai kissed her forehead saying " I knew you will win his heart someday."
+Ajabdeh felt like that was all the love and warmth she needed right now.
+Jaivanta Bai kissed her forehead, saying, " I knew you would win his heart someday."
 That surprised her as she hugged Ranima with all her fear.

-She was back to her Puja Ghar, to pray for his safe return.
-Kunwar Pratap reached the Bijolia Palace after the Khemas were set and the war was to start at dawn.
+She was back at her Puja Ghar to pray for his safe return.
+Kunwar Pratap reached the Bijolia Palace after the Khemas were set, and the war was to start at dawn.
 Hansa Bai welcomed him with worry written all across her face.

 " Padhare."